massgov/mayflower/CONTRIBUTING.md

 ------------------------------------

 1. Clone this repository.
-2. Starting from the `develop` branch, create a new "feature" branch for your changes with the project prefix, e.g. `patternlab/`, `react/`, `docs-`:
+2. Starting from the `develop` branch, create a new "feature" branch for your changes with the project prefix, e.g. `patternlab/`, `react/`:
     ```bash
     # e.g. Create a feature branch for Mayflower Patternlab
+    git checkout develop
     git checkout -b patternlab/my_feature
+    ```
+    For documentation changes, start from the `docs-integration` branch, create a new "feature" branch for your changes with the prefix `docs-`:
+    ```bash
+    # e.g. Create a feature branch for Mayflower Documentation
+    git checkout docs-integration
+    git checkout -b docs-my_feature
     ```
 3. Inside the directory for the implementation you want to work on, make your changes.
 Check the contribution guidelines for the specific project you are working on for more details on how to get started.
 4. When you are ready to have your changes reviewed, commit them, and push them back to this repository: